 To issue orders in connection with its investigations and hearings requiring persons to submit in writing, and under oath, reports and answers to questions that are relevant to the proceedings and to order testimony to be taken by deposition before any individual designated by the Ethics Board who has the power to administer oaths.

-To administer oaths and to issue orders requiring the attendance and testimony of witnesses, and the production of documentary evidence, relating to an investigation or hearing being conducted by the Ethics Board.
+To administer oaths and to issue orders requiring the attendance and testimony of witnesses and the production of documentary evidence relating to an investigation or hearing being conducted by the Ethics Board.

 To refer any information concerning violations of this ordinance to the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city, the city legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government), the governing body of any city agency, the county attorney, or other appropriate person(s), body, or bodies, as necessary.